shubhmadhavan/Progress-Bar/README.md

 Note: The Releases section has the latest build uploaded.
 However, if one wishes to build locally.
 Simply download dependencies and build using the following:
 `pyinstaller --onefile --windowed --icon=favicon.ico --add-data "sv_ttk;sv_ttk" progress_app.py`

-## Support
+## Extra
 I have nothing to plug here.
-Just keep working hard and making progress!
+But here's a quote:
+> _"Continuous improvement is better than delayed perfection"._
+> ― Mark Twain

 <img src="https://github.com/user-attachments/assets/d19c0b80-c5b3-4180-bdca-cb645edcd1ad" height="80" />